owickstrom/wickstrom.tech/src/posts/2024-08-12-a-flexible-minimalist-neovim.md

 highlight NormalFloat guibg=#333333
 ```

-It's black-and-white, but keywords are bold, comments are darker and italic, and literals are slightly darker.
+It's black-and-white, but keywords are bold, comments are darker and italic, and literals are light gray.
 Here's how it looks with some Zig code:

 ![](/assets/nvim-monochrome.png)